th1j5/ouroboros.rocks/content/_index.md

 title: "A decentralized packet network"
 ---

-Ouroboros is a peer-to-peer recursive architecture that follows a UNIX design philosphy, with minimal packet headers.
-The aim is to provide a secure and private network experience.
+Ouroboros is a peer-to-peer transport network that follows a UNIX design philosphy, with minimal packet headers.
+The aim is to provide a secure and private networking experience.
 Ouroboros provides its own name resolution, reliability mechanisms, routing algorithms, and congestion control.
 It can be overlayed on top of UDP and Ethernet, and IP applications can be tunneled over Ouroboros.

 Ouroboros is [free
 software](https://www.fsf.org/about/what-is-free-software), written in